The Skinners' School: The Second World War

 Following the outbreak of the Second World War in 1939 the pupils of Colfe's School were evacuated from Lewisham to Tunbridge Wells and shared the Skinners' School premises for three years.
 Skinners' boys were taught in the mornings, Colfe's in the afternoons.
-The air aid shelters that were dug beneath the school still exist, but remain closed to the boys of the school.
+The air raid shelters that were dug beneath the school still exist, but remain closed to the boys of the school.
 While the total number serving in the forces appears to be unrecorded, it is known that 61 Masters and Old Boys died, and are recorded alongside those from the First World War on the School memorial.

 From fee-paying school to state grammar

-The Skinners School, along with the Judd School, Tunbridge Wells Girls Grammar and Tonbridge Girls Grammar, became 'free' voluntary-aided state Grammar Schools in 1948 following the 1944 Education Act.
+The Skinners School, along with the Judd School, Tunbridge Wells Girls Grammar and Tonbridge Girls Grammar, became 'free' voluntary-aided state Grammar Schools in 1948 following the Education Act 1944.
 This act introduced the Tripartite System defining three different types of secondary school: grammar schools, secondary technical schools and secondary modern schools.

 Recent developments

 The school has expanded and evolved over the years.
 On 1 April 1992, The school (formerly a voluntary aided grammar school) became a grant maintained school, reverting to voluntary aided status again in 1998, following the Education Reform Act of that year.
-Recently, additional accommodation has been provided for purpose-designed design and technology facilities and classrooms; a modern languages centre was completed in 2002 and a new music and performing arts centre opened in 2003.
-Ongoing development of the latter will provide further valuable provision for both curricular and extracurricular activities.
-Recent refurbishments have included new facilities for the sixth form.
+A modern languages centre was completed in 2002 and a music and performing arts centre opened in 2003.
 Specialist science status was awarded in 2005, which resulted in refurbishment of the science block.
 The school has since also gained mathematics and computing specialism status, and also achieved the 'green flag' status as an ecoschool five times.
-The school won a prestigious teaching award in 2009 in recognition of the work completed concerning environmental sustainability.
+The school won a teaching award in 2009 in recognition of the work completed on environmental sustainability.
 On 1 February 2014 the school converted to academy status.

-A full program of team games is maintained throughout the year with notable successes, particularly in rugby, cricket and athletics.
-The school enjoys a deep rivalry with The Judd School (with the annual rugby fixture being referred to as "Juddment Day") and, to a lesser extent, with Tonbridge School and Tunbridge Wells Grammar School For Boys.